Terrificdatabytes/pyrecbot/README.md

 Use the following Python code to record and replay actions:

 import pyrecbot.start as bot

-# Record one action
-bot.record(1)
+bot.()

-💡 record(1) will record  sets of actions.
+💡 pyrecbot.start() will record  sets of actions.
 You can record more by increasing the number.

 🛠 Use Cases
 Automate repetitive desktop workflows